mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 - it is stable
 - it does not force additional css (great plus)
 - it has no-dependecies beside jquery
-- it does not require any questionable packmanager to be built (other great plus)
+- it does not require any questionable packagemanager to be built (other great plus)

 It also gives us the opportunity to explore new and smarter ways of setting up js-interop and lazy-load additional javascript.
 (TODO: ADD LINK TO SCREENSHOT OF FINAL STUFF)